 The VR counselor ensures that all Work Experience Training outcomes that are required for payment in VR-SFP Chapter 14: Work Experience Services, 14.4.3 Outcomes Required for Payment are achieved before authorizing an invoice.

-For information on Work Experience training fees, refer to VR-SFP Chapter 14: Work Experience Services, 14.6 Work Experience Services Fee Schedule.

-For information on the required qualifications for Work Experience trainers, refer to VR-SFP Chapter 14: Work Experience Services, 14.2 Staff Qualifications.

 Transition Educator providers and Nontraditional providers may provide Work Experience Training services.
 Traditional providers and Nontraditional providers are required to provide the services as outlined in the VR Standards for Providers and in the service authorization.

 Refer to C-1005: Non-Contracted Providers for information about the requirements and set up of Nontraditional providers and Transition Educator providers.